svivoli/Daily-Calendar/README.md

-# Daily Calendar
+# Daily Planner

 ### Description

-The purpose of this project was to create a functional calendar so that a user can organize the important events of their day onto a clear platform and manage their time effectively.
+The purpose of this project was to create a functional planner so that a user can organize the important events of their day onto a clear platform and manage their time effectively.
 This is useful for employees on every rung of a corporate ldoneer, as well as those who are self employed or self motivated.
-The calendar maintains a simple, sleek structure, consisting of a welcome page that directs to the main calendar with per-half-hour note slots.
+The planner maintains a simple, sleek structure, consisting of a welcome page that directs to the planner with per-half-hour note slots.

 Components:
-1. "Your Calendar" h1 title
+1. "Your Planner" h1 title
 2. Updated h4 date and time
-3. Container div, title div, calendar div, calendar date div, calendar rows div
+3. Container div, title div, planner div, planner date div, planner rows div (named with "calendar" instead of planner)
-4. Calendar page generated with jQuery, pulled from html document
+4. Planner page generated with jQuery, pulled from html document
     - Updated date and time
     - Per hour rows containing:
         * Time (10am-5pm) div